Chocolate Drop Cookies (Cocoa Drops)

 Jump to:

-How to make cocoa drop cookies
+How to make chocolate drop cookies

 This cookie dough makes a very “wet” dough, more similar to brownie batter than cookie dough.
 As a result, it needs a few hours to firm up in the refrigerator, so take that into account when making these cookies!

-- Spoon the cookie dough onto sheet trays fitted with a silicone mat.
 Bake for 8–10 minutes, or until the cookies no longer look wet on top.

 The frosting comes from a family heirloom: the first edition Betty Crocker cookbook.
 It was published in 1950, and belonged to my great-grandmother.
 The cookbook holds a collection of cooking and entertaining tips, plus hundreds of recipes.